blarney-lang/actora/README.md

 actor model, parallelism is abundant, blindingly explicit, and without shared state.

-Actora is a processor designed to support the actor model more directly, using a large number of very simple cores running code written in a small Erlang-like language called Elite.
+Actora is a processor designed to fit the actor model more directly, using a large number of very simple cores running code written in a small Erlang-like language called Elite.
 The work is in the preliminary stages.
 So far, we have:

   * [Elite](compiler/Syntax.hs),